michael-brade/LaTeX.js/README.md

 ## Usage

-LaTeX.js is divided into a parser and a generator, so that in theory you could switch the generator to create e.g. plain text instead of HTML.
-Currently, only a HTML generator exists.
+LaTeX.js has a command line interface (CLI), it can be embedded in a website using the provided webcomponent, or it can be used to directly to obtain and possibly modify the generated HTML/DOM by accessing the low-level classes.
+Each of those use-cases is explained in the following subsections.

 LaTeX.js can parse full LaTeX documents as well as documents without a preamble and only the text that comes between `\begin{document}` and `\end{document}` in a full LaTeX document.
 In that latter case, the default documentclass is used, which is `article` unless specified otherwise.

 ### CLI